MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-manage-powershell.md

 Let's use PowerShell on Windows to connect to your SQL Server vNext instance on Linux and display a couple of server properties.

 Copy and paste the commands below at the PowerShell prompt.
 When you run these commands, PowerShell will:
-- display the *Windows PowerShell credential request* dialog that prompts you for the credentials (*SQL username* and *SQL password*) to connect to your SQL Server vNect CTP1 instance on Linux
+- display the *Windows PowerShell credential request* dialog that prompts you for the credentials (*SQL username* and *SQL password*) to connect to your SQL Server vNext CTP1 instance on Linux
 - load the SQL Server Management Objects (SMO) assembly
 - create an instance of the [Server](https://msdn.microsoft.com/en-us/library/microsoft.sqlserver.management.smo.server.aspx) object
 - connect to the `Server` and display a few properties